-- The Iran Policy Oversight Act (S. 2119) contained a provision that would add certification requirements for the Administration to remove designations of Iranian entities sanctioned. - The IRGC Terrorist Designation Act (H.R.
+- The Iran Policy Oversight Act (S. 2119) and the Iran Terror Finance Transparency Act (H.R.
+3662) contained a provision that would add certification requirements for the Administration to remove designations of Iranian entities sanctioned.
+The House passed the latter bill but then vacated its vote. - The IRGC Terrorist Designation Act (H.R.
 3646 and S. 2094) required a report on whether the IRGC meets the criteria for designation as a Foreign Terrorist Organization (FTO).
 The Obama Administration argued that the law that set up the FTO designations (Section 219 of the Immigration and Nationality Act [8 U.S.C.
 1189]) applies such designations only to groups, rather than armed forces of a nation-state (which the IRGC is).
 Bills with similar provisions-H.R.
 380, S. 67, and H.R.
 478-have been introduced in the 115th Congress. - Prohibiting Assistance to Nuclear Iran Act (H.R.
 3273) would prohibit the use of U.S. funds to provide technical assistance to Iran's nuclear program.
 The provision appeared to conflict with the provision of the JCPOA that calls on the P5+1 to engage in peaceful nuclear cooperation with Iran (Paragraph 32), and cause budgetary difficulties for the IAEA. - The Justice for Victims of Iranian Terrorism Act (H.R.
 3457, S. 2086) would prohibit the President from waiving U.S. sanctions in accordance with the JCPOA until Iran has completed paying judgments issued for victims of Iranian or Iran-backed acts of terrorism.
-The House passed it on October 1, 2015, by a vote of 251-173, despite Obama Administration assertions that the bill would contradict the JCPOA.
-101 - H.R.
-3728 would amend ITRSHRA to make mandatory (rather than voluntary) sanctions related to the use by Iranian banks of electronic bank transfer systems such as SWIFT.
-The JCPOA provided for Iran to regain access to SWIFT and other electronic payments systems. - The Iran Terror Finance Transparency Act (H.R.
-3662) would add certification requirements for the Administration to "delist" sanctioned Iranian entities.
-The House passed the bill but then vacated its vote. - The IRGC Sanctions Act (H.R.
-4257) would require congressional action to approve an Administration request to remove a country from the terrorism list and would require certification that any entity to be "delisted" from sanctions is not a member, agent, affiliate, or owned by the IRGC. - The Iran Ballistic Missile Prevention and Sanctions Act of 2016 (H.R.
-4342) would impose ISA sanctions on any person determined to have transferred to or from Iran advanced conventional weapons, or any technology or technical information related to those programs. - The Iran Ballistic Missile Sanctions Act of 2016 (S. 2725) would require that specified sectors of Iran's economy (automotive, chemical, computer science, construction, electronic, energy metallurgy, mining, petrochemical, research, and
+The House passed it on October 1, 2015, by a